l2lam/UBMP4-Intro-1-Input-Output/README.md

    > LED4 will flash the recorded morse code

-The program starts in the Accepting Input state.
-Users toggle between states by pressing SW2.
+The program starts in the Accepting Input mode.
+Users toggle between these sub-modes by pressing SW2 while in Sender mode.
+LED4 and LED6 will flash simultaneously to indicate entering Accepting Input mode.
+LED5 and LED6 will flash to indicate entering Transmitting mode.

 ## Receiver Mode